 Unlike many other loan options, USDA loans do not penalize borrowers for paying off their loans early.
 Paying off a mortgage early may be a smart financial move for some borrowers, as it reduces the amount you accumulate in interest over time.
 While other mortgage types come with prepayment penalties, USDA loans allow borrowers to pay down their mortgage faster with no negative financial consequences.

-USDA Loan Disadvantages: What are the downsides of a USDA loan?
+What Are the Disadvantages of a USDA Loan?

 Income Limits